5 Tips for Digital Brand Cohesion

 Our new digitally connected world has created a myriad of niche marketing opportunities whilst the traditional ones stubbornly remain.
 From traditional print marketing to the now very humble website, from apps to social media you will want to utilise these new delivery methods to the maximum whilst retaining your presence in traditional media.

-No doubt an agency was hired to develop your company logo, then perhaps a few brochures and a website.
+No doubt an agency was hired to develop your company logo, and perhaps a few brochures and a website.
 A 'Style Guide' may even have been discussed.
 But the agency you hired isn't strong in web development... you hire the best development firm in town to build the website the agency designed.
 Some time later your marketing director recruited his niece, a freelance graphic designer, to design a landing page, and now you've been tasked with building the companies social media presence - but neither the design agency or web development firm provide social media services.
 Can you see where I'm going with this?

 That first logo you saw from the agency was perfect, and the brochure, brilliant, exactly on brief.
 But now, down the track, after all the "specialists" have had their hands on your brand, offered their opinion and stretched your budget suddenly your brand looks a bit non-plussed.